 Humanities Laboratories are conceived as new spaces for collaborative, discovery-driven and experimental work at UVA.
 Few fields are better suited to this mode of experimental inquiry than the Global South whose meaning, remit and politico-cultural purchase, not to mention its ethics, are far from settled.
 An ambitious, multi-scalar agenda for curriculum development and advanced research on the Global South requires a sustained interrogation of its theoretical and cartographic provenance across a vibrant interdisciplinary space.
 The Global South has multiple resonances across different disciplines.
 An economist’s understanding of it does not converge with that of a historian or a literary scholar.
 The labs will be sites for such critical, cross-disciplinary and interdisciplinary interrogation.

-The proposed Labs will generate new experiential forms of learning and advanced research on aspects of the Global South involving teams of faculty, graduate students and undergraduate students.
-The thematic range may include, but are by no means limited to:
+The proposed Labs generate new experiential forms of learning and advanced research on aspects of the Global South involving teams of faculty, graduate students and undergraduate students.
+The thematic range includes:

 - race and ethnicity

 - global health

 - literary and language worlds

 - cartographies and spaces

 - art and performance

 - pre-modern and early modern global cultures